re-utils/safe-throw/README.md

 const divide = (a: number, b: number) => b === 0 ? st.err('Cannot divide by 0') : a / b;

-// Throws an UnexpectedError when the value is an error const res = st.unwrap(divide(9, Math.random() + 2));
+// Throws an Error when the value is an error const res = st.unwrap(divide(9, Math.random() + 2));
 ```